digital-cargo/good-practice-shipment-tracking/README.md

 For this use case, the authorization approach is left over to the implementing party.
 As of the nature of the "open" tracking API, authentication might not be required at all.

-- Open:
+- Open (No authentication required)
 - Authentication required
-- Authorization (incl. authentication) required
+- Authorization (including authentication) required

 Example JWT Token (encoded):